Make sure alerting is already set up in Kibana. For details, see Setup and prerequisites.

 View and manage alertsedit

-The Alerts page lists all your alerts that have met a condition defined by a rule you created using the Logs, Metrics, Uptime, or APM apps.
+The Alerts page lists all your alerts that have met a condition defined by a rule you created using one of the Observability apps.

 Learn more about viewing and managing alerts in View alerts.

 Not all the predefined rules in Stack Management will generate and list an alert on the Observability Alerts page.
 Only alerts generated by rules relating to Logs, Infrastructure, Uptime, and APM can be viewed on the Alerts page.

 You may want to disable writing to specific Observability alert indices or disable all alerts and remove the Alerts page altogether.
 You can do this in Kibana settings.